Skip to main content

 Vivien Thomas Scholars Initiative at Johns Hopkins University

-The Vivien Thomas Scholars Initiative, a $150 million investment, was launched at the Johns Hopkins University (JHU) to address historic underrepresentation in science, technology, engineering, and math (STEM) fields, and prepare a new, more diverse generation of researchers and scholars to assume leadership roles in tackling some of the world’s greatest challenges.
-Named for Vivien Thomas, a renowned Black scientist who helped develop the Blalock-Taussig shunt — a cardiac surgery technique to treat blue baby syndrome — at The Johns Hopkins Hospital in the 1940s, Bloomberg Philanthropies is endowing this effort to create additional pathways for students from Historically Black Colleges and Universities (HBCUs) and Minority Serving Institutions (MSIs) to pursue and receive PhDs in STEM fields.
-This gift provides permanent funding for a sustained cohort of diverse PhD students in JHU’s more than 30 STEM programs.
+The Vivien Thomas Scholars Initiative, a $150 million investment, was launched at the Johns Hopkins University (JHU) to address historic underrepresentation in science, technology, engineering, and math (STEM) fields, and prepare a new generation of researchers and scholars to assume leadership roles in tackling some of the world’s greatest challenges.
+The initiative is named for Vivien Thomas, a renowned Black scientist who helped develop the Blalock-Taussig shunt — a cardiac surgery technique to treat blue baby syndrome — at The Johns Hopkins Hospital in the 1940s.
+This gift provides permanent funding for a sustained cohort of PhD students in JHU’s more than 30 STEM programs.

 Read more